House at 13 Annis Street: Description and history

 The house stands in a dense residential area of southern Methuen, on the north side of Annis Street between Tenney Street and Broadway (Massachusetts Route 28).
 It is a 1 1/2-story wood-frame structure, with a gabled roof, two brick chimneys, and exterior clad in synthetic siding.
 Its front facade is two bays wide, with the entrance on the right, under a hood supported by a simple knee bracket.
 The left bay has a projecting polygonal bay, and there are two windows in the attic level above.
 When surveyed in the 1980s, the house had a somewhat more elaborate exterior: the roof had extended eaves with Italianate brackets, and the attic windows had Italianate bracketed surrounds with diamond-shaped keystones.
 The main entry hood featured Italianate brackets, and similar window detailing was found on the windows of the bay.

 Annis was one of the first streets to experience residential development due to the expansion of the Arlington Mills.
 It lies in what is now the Arlington Mills Historic District, the area immediately to the west along Stevens Pond of the Spicket River.
 The mills employed thousands of workers who lived in Lawrence and Methuen, but owned little worker housing.
 This building is representative of the inexpensive dwellings built by speculators for sale to woolen mill workers, which are commonly found in the immediate area.
-Its historical integrity has been damaged by the removal of many of its exterior decorative features.